dman4703/cs4641-131-project/docs/index.md

 ### Dataset Description
 Intraday U.S. equities from Georgia Tech’s Bloomberg Terminal.

-## Objective
+## Problem Definition

-### Problem
+### Problem & Motivation
+Low capital trading favors low‑turnover, high‑conviction trades.
+Traditional retail day trading strategies utilize naive heuristic rules that result in bad and inconsistent profit margins; additionally, they are riskier and less flexible.
+We aim to implement a successful and consistent mean‑reversion strategy through an ML Pipeline.

+### Objective
 Given an overextension event where price is far from an AVWAP, determine whether the price will revert sufficiently within the next 15–30 minutes to yield a profitable mean‑reversion trade.
-If a profitable reversion is likely, predict the distribution of return magnitudes to set dynamic take‑profit and stop‑loss levels.
+If a profitable reversion is likely, determine where to set dynamic take‑profit and stop‑loss levels to maximize returns by predicting the distribution of return magnitudes and executing the trade accordingly.

-### Motivation
-Low capital trading favors low‑turnover, high‑conviction trades.
-AVWAP/Bands are popular, but trading every deviation results in slippage and costs.
-We combine unsupervised detection, supervised filtering, and quantile exits to build a successful mean‑reversion strategy.

 ## Methods